Aansh2003/SLCM_on_terminal/README.md

 # SLCM terminal scraper

 This project has been made by my sheer hatred for the Student Life Cycle Management website(SLCM) for my university.
-[SLCM](https://slcm.manipal.edu/)\
+[SLCM](https://slcm.manipal.edu/)/

-If you're tired of having to open this website to view basic details like attendance and internal marks, set up this package and get various functionalities through the command line directly.\
+If you're tired of having to open this website to view basic details like attendance and internal marks, set up this package and get various functionalities through the command line directly./

 ## Linux setup